thaydan/ocp8/CONTRIBUTING.md

 ### Public files (public)

-(ROOT SERVER) to be linked to this folder.
-This is the only folder should be the only one to be publicly accessible.
+The root server has to be linked to this folder.
+This is the only folder that must be publicly accessible.
 It contains CSS, Javascript and media files.

 ### Source files (src)